simmalik/xylem-multi/exampleSite/content/career.md

 ---
-title : "Career"
+title : "About"
-layout: "career"
+layout: "about"
 description: "Do what you enjoy, invest for your future and reap the benefits of working with the worlds first advancement company that puts people first."